mit-dci/lit/watchtower/README.md

 ## Design

-To most users dealing with channels, channels are identified by their outpoint (hash + 32 bit index), or by some stand in with a 1:1 mapping to outpoints.
+To nodes directly dealing with channels, channels are identified by their outpoint (hash + 32 bit index), or by some stand in with a 1:1 mapping to outpoints.
 Since the goal of this design is that the watchtower never learns the outpoint, channels must be identified another way: by penalty output address.

 (Note that you could not identify channels at all, and simply have a mapping of commitment transactions to penalty transactions without grouping them.
 This could work, but has several problems - it uses ~3-4X more data, and is very difficult to delete and recover old space.
 Anonymity could be somewhat improved though, so it's could be worth looking into.)